RoelofRuis/termites/readme.md

 It aims for easy separable and inspectable components, treating each as a separate *node* in a directed *graph*.
 The nodes communicate by sending messages to each other over *connections* established between their *ports*.

+The `termites` core module provides these basic building blocks.
+Optionally, you can use the debugging tools from `termites_dbg` and/or the web components provided in `termites_web`.

 ## Examples

-See the examples folder for small example implementations.
+See the [examples](examples) folder for small example implementations.

 ## Module `termites`